wearefuturegov/viability-comparison-tool-react/README.md

 Currently this app allows:

 - Users to browse the full data set via a map or list
-- The ability to filter this data set by bumber of habitable rooms, residential units, number of stories, commercial space & GDV (gross development value)
+- The ability to filter this data set by number of habitable rooms, residential units, number of stories, commercial space & GDV (gross development value)
 - Viewing further details of an application in a single show page
-- If the data is there, viewing the plot of land for thie application via a GeoJSON plotted on a map
+- If the data is there, viewing the plot of land for the application via a GeoJSON plotted on a map
 - The ability to create and view a list of properties to compare which is stored in local storage

 We believe that this app has the potential to: